Policy Breakdown

 The "meaningful design involvement" standard is the vaguest — and most impactful — part of this update.
 Etsy hasn't defined exactly what qualifies, which means enforcement will be inconsistent.
 Document your design process thoroughly in case you need to prove it.

-Severity: HIGH
+Severity: MEDIUM

 4. Star Seller Program Threshold Adjustments